|

 phones or mobile systems.
 Care should be taken in the

-design and implementation
+design and implementation of 3D

 rendering in such embedded devices like handheld devices